Kali Gandaki Gorge

+The Kali Gandaki River flowing through the narrow section of the Kali Gandaki Gorge in Nepal.

 The Kali Gandaki Gorge or Andha Galchi is the gorge of the Kali Gandaki (or Gandaki River) in the Himalayas in Nepal.
 By some sources, it may be one of the deepest gorges in the world.

 The upper part of the gorge is also called Thak Khola after the local Thakali people who became prosperous from trans-Himalayan trade.
 Geologically, the gorge is within a structural graben.

 Background

 The gorge separates the major peaks of Dhaulagiri (8167 m) on the west and Annapurna (8091 m) on the east.
 The portion of the river directly between Dhaulagiri and Annapurna I (7 km downstream from Tukuche) is at an elevation of 2520 m, which is 5571 m lower than Annapurna I. As tectonic activity has forced the mountains higher, the river has cut through the uplift.
 This region is known for shaligram fossils, revered by Hindus as one of five non-living forms of Vishnu.

 The Kali Gandaki river source coincides with the Tibetan border and Ganges-Brahmaputra watershed divide.
 The river then flows south through the ancient kingdom of Mustang.
 It flows through a sheer-sided, deep canyon immediately south of the Mustang capital of Lo Manthang, then widens as it approaches Kagbeni where high Himalayan ranges begin to close in.
 The river continues southward past Jomsom, Marpha, and Tukuche to the deepest part of the gorge about 7 km south of Tukuche in the area of Lete.
 The gorge then broadens past Dana and Tatopani toward Beni.

 The Kali Gandaki gorge has been used as a trade route between India and Tibet for centuries.
 Today, it is part of a popular trekking route from Pokhara to Muktinath, part of the Annapurna Circuit.
 The gorge is within the Annapurna Conservation Area.

 The pass at the head of the Kali Gandaki Gorge:

 Its 19th-century name was Kore La.
 The modern name is not known with certainty.
 Below is a quotation from Sven Hedin's visit to the headwaters of the Kali Gandaki in 1904.
 He points out that the pass is only 96 m above the south bank of the Tsangpo as it flows peacefully a few kilometres to the north in Tibet: